 Competition in the medical devices and cancer treatment market is intense, and can lead to, among other things, price reductions, longer selling cycles, lower product margins, loss of market share and additional working capital requirements.
-To succeed, we must, among other critical matters, gain consumer acceptance for our ProSense and next generation single Probe and MultiSense systems, as compared to other solutions currently available in the market for the treatment of tumors and potential future medical devices incorporating our principal technology or offering other advanced cryoablation, heat ablation or other non or minimal invasive solutions.
+To succeed, we must, among other critical matters, gain consumer acceptance for our ProSense, XSense and MultiSense systems, as compared to other solutions currently available in the market for the treatment of tumors and potential future medical devices incorporating our principal technology or offering other advanced cryoablation, heat ablation or other non or minimally invasive solutions.
 For example, since the currently accepted treatment for breast cancer is surgery, we will need to invest resources in educating the medical community and consumers, and establish strategic collaborations before we will be able to gain market acceptance for our ProSense system as a treatment to breast cancer.
 If our competitors offer significant discounts on certain products and solutions, we may need to lower our prices or offer other favorable terms in order to compete successfully.
 Moreover, any broad-based changes to our prices and pricing policies could make it difficult to generate revenues or cause our revenues to decline.
-Moreover, if our competitors develop and commercialize products and solutions that we may develop, we may not convince our customers to use our products and solutions.
+Moreover, if our competitors develop and commercialize products and solutions that are more effective or desirable than products and solutions that we may develop, we may not convince our customers to use our products and solutions.
 Any such changes would likely reduce our commercial opportunity and revenues potential and could materially adversely impact our operating results.